-The Department continued in 2018 with its programme of training and capacity building through approval of requests for funding by staff to study for various Think in other Terms Degree and Diploma programmes.
+The Department continued in 2018 with its programme of training and capacity building through approval of requests for funding by staff to study for various Degree and Diploma programmes.
 As at 31 December 2018, a total of 3 PhDs, 7 Masters, 19 Bachelor and 4 Diplomas were approved by the Department through the Non-Academic Staff Development Committee.